 Mixing beige paint in my room and laying it over black I contemplate my favorite person to be with.
 Wanting this man is futile.
 Will you leave once again and call me months from now, and what will I say then?
 No more?
 I love you?

+I toss this whole situation into question.
+My job, my expensive life here in Oakland.
+What am I doing?
 This art.
 These photographs.
 This writing.
 How much could I sacrifice to be able to do this all the time, nothing but this for as long as it takes?
 Almost everything, I’m thinking.

 What if I just said, everything?
 What would everything look like?